LRTA 13000 class

 Minimum turning radius 25 m

-Breaking system(s) Dynamic and electro-pneumatic
+Breaking system(s) Regenerative, rheostatic, and electro-pneumatic

 Safety system(s) Alstom Atlas 100 ATP